 What an amazing competition!
 The World Coffee Roasting Competition 2018 in Rimini, Italy is complete and we are thrilled to share all the details about the finalists roasts below.
 But first of all, CONGRATULATIONS to the winners.
 The new world coffee roasting champions are #1 Vladimir Nenashev of Mosaic Coffee from Russia, #2 Yoshiyuki Nakamura of Mame Pole Pole from Japan and #3 Veda Viraswami of Le Café Alain Ducasse from France.

 We are excited to be able to provide the software used to help these roasters in their task.
-Were also thrilled to be able to share them with you.
+We are also thrilled to be able to share them with you.
 We believe that sharing information makes everyone better at a given task which is why the ability to share information is built right into Cropster.
-Of course, if youre working on your secret roast, we can also help keep that quiet too. ;-) But for this year's competition lets get into the details of the winners' profiles.
+Of course, if you are working on your secret roast, we can also help keep that quiet too. ;-) But for this year's competition let's get into the details of the winners' profiles.

 The finalists roast profiles: